30 Top Nonprofit Social Media Accounts (and How They're Doing It!)

 Threads

 Threads is a text-based social platform from Meta that's focused on sharing real-time updates and engaging discussion.
-Like Twitter (or X?
-Whatever Elon's calling it these days.), but each Threads account is connected to an Instagram account.
+Like X (Twitter), but each Threads account is connected to an Instagram account.
 Launched on July 6, 2023, Threads generated over 100 million sign-ups in the first week, becoming the fastest-adopted platform ever (and here's a Threads cheat sheet to use it like the cool kids!)
 Nonprofits are just starting to thread, and we're here for it!

 CARE